Neurotoxicology & Nutritional Deficiencies

 - Both MMA and homocysteine elevated = B12 deficiency; homocysteine alone elevated = could be folate deficiency

 Nitrous oxide is an increasingly recognized cause of B12 deficiency, especially in young patients presenting with myelopathy.
-N2O irreversibly oxidizes cobalt in B12, rendering it inactive.
+N2O oxidizes the cobalt of cobalamin, irreversibly inactivating methionine synthase and depleting the active cofactor pool (it does not destroy all body B12 stores).
 Recreational use of "whippets" (N2O canisters) can cause acute subacute combined degeneration even in patients with previously normal B12 stores.
 Consider this diagnosis in a young patient with progressive myeloneuropathy and check B12, MMA, and homocysteine.

 Vitamin B6 (Pyridoxine)